Ayalon Valley: History

+Late Bronze Age

+Egyptian period

 In the Tell el-Amarna letters, written during the last twelve years of Pharaoh Akhenaten and the first regnal year of Tutankhamun (14th century BCE), Abdi-Heba speaks of the destruction of the "city of Ajalon" by the invaders, and describes himself as "afflicted, greatly afflicted" by the calamities that had come on the land, urging the king of Egypt to hasten to his help.
 This event may have been connected to an attack of the Amorites, before the arrival of the Israelites under Joshua.
 But since the valley stretches as far to the west as to a point halfway between Sha'alvim and Latrun, the city referenced in these letters may have been any settlement in the valley.

+Iron Age

-Ajalon is mentioned in the accounts of an invasion of Canaan by the Egyptian king Sheshonk I of Egypt in the 10th century BCE.
+In the 10th century BCE, Ajalon is mentioned in the accounts of an invasion of Canaan by the Egyptian king Sheshonk I.